Joseph Koerner: Early life and education

 Son of the Vienna-born American painter Henry Koerner, Joseph Koerner was raised in the Squirrel Hill area of Pittsburgh, Pennsylvania, and in Vienna, Austria.
 He graduated from Taylor Allderdice High School in 1976.
-He attended Yale University (Trumbull College) where he received his B.A. in History, the Arts, and Letters in 1980; he was elected to Phi Beta Kappa in his junior year and graduated summa cum laude.
-His senior thesis, winner of both the Theron Rockwell Field Prize and Wrexham Prize and published in German by Suhrkamp Verlag in 1983 with the title Die Suche nach dem Labyrinth ("In Quest of the Labyrinth"), treated the myth of Daedalus and Icarus from Ancient Greek art and literature through James Joyce, with chapters on Ben Jonson, John Milton, and John Keats.
+He attended Yale University (Trumbull College) where he received his B.A. in History, the Arts, and Letters in 1980; he was elected to Phi Beta Kappa in his junior year and graduated summa cum laude and with Honors in the Major.
+His senior thesis won the Wrexham Prize for best senior essay and the Theron Rockwell Field Prize, then usually awarded to Ph.D. dissertations.
+It treated the myth of Daedalus and Icarus from Ancient Greek art and literature through James Joyce, with chapters on Ben Jonson, John Milton, and John Keats and was published in German by Suhrkamp Verlag in 1983 as Die Suche nach dem Labyrinth ("In Quest of the Labyrinth").
 An early deconstructive analysis of literary history, the book argued that the story of Daedalus's maze, and the escape from the maze by flight, concerned the problem of time as understood existentially and aesthetically.
 The relation between family time and chronological time remains a theme throughout Koerner's work.
 At Yale he worked for four years as research assistant for historian Peter Gay while Gay was writing his biography of Sigmund Freud and training to be a lay analyst.

 Receiving in 1980 a Mellon Fellowship for study at Clare College, Cambridge, Koerner earned a Master of Arts in English Literature.
 Supervised by Frank Kermode, he wrote a (M.A.) dissertation on the image of the book in Joyce's Finnegans Wake; this text became part of his 1992 book on Paul Klee, co-written with Rainer Crone.
 On a one-year fellowship from the Deutscher Akademischer Austauschdienst (1982–1983) to Heidelberg University, he worked on Martin Heidegger's interpretations of Friedrich Hölderlin, studying philosophy and German literature with Hans-Georg Gadamer and Peter Pfaff.
 Work undertaken at Yale, Cambridge, and Heidelberg on Caspar David Friedrich, and a friendship with Frank Schirrmacher inspiring study of the German hermeneutical tradition, shifted Koerner's focus to the history of German art.
 He received an M.A.
 (1985) and Ph.D. in art history at the University of California, Berkeley, in 1988.
 His dissertation on self-portraiture in the German Renaissance was advised by Svetlana Alpers, James Marrow, and Stephen Greenblatt.